Kia K900 Insurance Rates

 Rates are averaged for all Kia K900 models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers who tend to receive serious violations may pay on average $1,620 more every year for K900 insurance
+- Drivers with a DUI or reckless driving violation could be forced to pay on average $1,620 more per year to buy Kia K900 insurance

 Rate Tables and Charts